 Beech Hill Farm, a project of College of the Atlantic, is a MOFGA-certified organic farm.
 The 73-acre property includes six acres of fields in vegetable production, three small heirloom apple orchards, pasture land for pigs and poultry, five greenhouses, and open forest.
 Beech Hill Farm also administers Share the Harvest – a program that acts as a liaison between low-income residents, summer workers, and local food.
 Open Table MDI purchases produce from Beech Hill Farm and generously provide fresh produce for our gleaning table.
 Open Table MDI is also proud to partner with Beech Hill Farm on the MDI Food Access Project.

 Founded in 1969, College of the Atlantic was the first college in the U.S. to focus on the relationship between humans and the environment.
 COA enriches the liberal arts tradition through a distinctive educational philosophy—human ecology.
 A human ecological perspective integrates knowledge from all academic disciplines and from personal experience to investigate—and ultimately improve—the relationships between human beings and our social and natural communities.
-Open Table MDI is proud to partner with COA on the MDI Food Access Project.
+Open Table MDI is proud to partner with COA on our Open Garden MDI Project and the MDI Food Access Project

 Healthy Acadia’s Downeast Gleaning Initiative helps to reduce food insecurity by coordinating farm-based gleaning opportunities throughout Hancock and Washington counties.
 They connect volunteers with farms, orchards, farmers’ markets, and community gardens to collect surplus fruits and vegetables that would otherwise go to waste.
 They then manage the distribution of fresh produce to food pantries, community meal sites, rehabilitation programs, school backpack programs, and other community organizations.
 Open Table MDI is proud to partner with the Downeast Gleaning Initiative on the MDI Food Access Project.